-Take over-the-counter pain medication, such as Tylenol (acetaminophen), if necessary.
+Take over-the-counter pain medicine, such as acetaminophen, if needed.

-Nausea or vomiting may result from almost all types of treatment for melanoma.
-It may be barely noticeable to severe.
+Nausea and vomiting may result from almost all types of treatment for melanoma.
+It may be very mild to severe.
 Understanding the different types of nausea may help.

-Acute-onset nausea and vomiting occurs within a few minutes to several hours after chemotherapy.
-With chemotherapy, the worst episodes tend to be 5 to 6 hours after treatment, and the symptoms end within the first 24 hours.
+Acute-onset nausea and vomiting.
+This occurs within a few minutes to several hours after chemotherapy.
+The worst episodes tend to be 5 to 6 hours after treatment.
+The symptoms end within the first 24 hours.
 Immunotherapy with interleukin-2 (IL-2) tends to cause nausea during the whole treatment.
 Nausea gets worse at the end of the cycle.

-Anticipatory nausea and vomiting are learned from previous experiences with vomiting.
-As you prepare for the next dose of chemotherapy, you may anticipate that nausea and vomiting will occur as it did before, which triggers the actual reflex.
+Anticipatory nausea and vomiting.
+These are learned from previous experiences with vomiting.
+As you prepare for the next dose of chemotherapy, you may anticipate that nausea and vomiting will occur as it did before.
+This can trigger the actual symptoms.

-Breakthrough vomiting means vomiting occurs despite treatment to prevent it.
+Breakthrough vomiting.
+This is vomiting that occurs despite treatment to prevent it.
 It requires other types of treatment.

-Refractory vomiting occurs when you're no longer responding to antinausea treatments.
+Refractory vomiting.
+This occurs when you're no longer responding to antinausea treatments.

-Ask your doctor about getting a prescription medicine to control nausea and vomiting.
-Then make sure you take it as directed.
-If you are vomiting and cannot take medicine, call your doctor or nurse.
+Ask your health care team about taking a prescription medicine to control nausea and vomiting.
+Make sure you take it as directed.
+If you are vomiting and cannot take medicine, call your health care team.

-If you have nausea and vomiting even though you are taking your medicines, call your doctor or nurse.
+If you have nausea and vomiting while taking anti-nausea medicine, call your health care team.
 They can change your medicine, or add other medicines.

-Ask your doctor or nurse about using acupressure bands on your wrists, which may help to decrease your nausea.
+Ask your health care team about using acupressure bands on your wrists.
+These may help to decrease your nausea.

-Ask your doctor or nurse to help you learn a relaxation exercise.
-This may make you feel less anxious and more in control, and decrease your nausea.
+Ask your health care team to help you learn a relaxation exercise.
+This may make you feel less anxious and more in control, and can decrease your nausea.